-Students at the College of Business are required to gain a minimum of 30 credits from attending taught modules which are chosen in consultation with his/her supervisor and his/her Research Studies Panel (which is a panel of two to four doctoral studies advisers that supports and advises the student and the supervisor(s) throughout the doctoral programme).
+Students at the College of Business are required to gain a minimum of 30 credits from attending taught modules, which are chosen in consultation with their Supervisor and their Research Studies Panel (which is a panel of two to four doctoral studies advisers that support and advise the student and the Supervisor(s) throughout the doctoral programme).

 In addition, Research Integrity Training is a compulsory element of all PhD programmes from 2019.

 There are three module sets:

 Set 2 includes Academic/Subject-specific modules, which serve to broaden and deepen knowledge of one's discipline, informing the development of the theoretical framework for doctoral research.

 Note: Students are required to secure permission to attend Academic/Subject specific modules from their Supervisor and the Module Coordinator or Programme Manager of the module prior to registration.